mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 IP Next Hdr:

-: A Internet Protocol number designating the protocol to which this header field is part of.
+: A Internet Protocol number designating the protocol which this header field is part of.

 TODO(mp): How to represent IPv4 and v6 ?
 0x04 (IP in IP) and 0x29 (IPv6